Quick Quiz ( Mobile Recommended )

 - Activity And Experimentation Pedagogy CTET MCQ

-Construct Of Intelligence And Multi-Dimensional Intelligence MCQ for Students
+Construct Of Intelligence And Multi-Dimensional Intelligence mcq for Students

 Which statement aligns with Howard Gardner’s Multiple Intelligences theory?